phantombuster/legacy-docs/agent_module.rst

     buster.notify(message, options, callback)

 Sends a push notification to your device(s) using Pushover.
-For this call to work, you must have set a Pushover user key in your `settings <https://phantombuster.com/settings>`_.
+For this call to work, you must have set a Pushover user key in your `settings <https://phantombuster.com/settings>`_ and have installed a `Pushover client <https://pushover.net/clients>`_ on at least one of your devices.

 This method is asynchronous and returns nothing.
 Use the callback to know when it has finished.